meshtastic/meshtastic/website/docs/software/web/usage.md

 Solutions:

 Option 1) Flash the device with the `device-install.sh` script that comes packaged with the firmware zip file (you'll lose previous settings).
+Then follow the instructions under configuration to upload the web interface

 Option 2) Flash the device with the OTA update from within the Android application.

-Option 3) Flash the device with the SPIFFS instructions in platform.io below.
+Option 3) Flash the device with the SPIFFS instructions in platform.io.

 ### Insufficient space to upload new files